AdobeDocs/commerce-webapi/src/pages/graphql/payment-services/index.md

 Payment Services is your one-stop-shop for online checkout (from settlement and refunds to getting paid).
 Payment Services is designed to meet _all_ your payment needs.

-* Easy to set up and maintain
-* Designed to maximize your profit
-* Safe and secure
-* Designed to meet all your payments needs
-* Self-contained within the Admin

 It provides powerful tools to give you the insight and control needed for creating the best experience for your buyers.

 * [**Onboarding**](https://experienceleague.adobe.com/docs/commerce-merchant-services/payment-services/get-started/onboard.html)---Commercial signup, technical configuration, entitlements, sandbox environment configuration, and live payment enablement.